 The City of Grand Junction and surrounding communities within Mesa County have experienced rapid economic shifts in recent years that are contributing to an increase in the proportion of the population that is cost-burdened and at risk of becoming unhoused.
-Key economic and demographic indicators and trends, such as poverty rates, rent to income ratios, unemployment rates, and participation in federal assistance programs can guide the understanding of populations and geographic communities within the county that face the highest risk of houselessness and therefore can inform targeted houselessness prevention and service outreach efforts.
+Key economic and demographic indicators and trends, such as poverty rates, rent-to-income ratios, unemployment rates, and participation in federal assistance programs can guide the understanding of populations and geographic communities within the county that face the highest risk of houselessness and therefore can inform targeted houselessness prevention and service outreach efforts.

-- Between 2016-2021, the cost of living has increased at a greater rate than wages, resulting in the average rent to income ratio approaching the cost-burdened threshold of 30%. - Between 2016-2021, the percentage of employed residents who are cost-burdened jumped from 47% to 78%. - Residents working in food preparation and serving occupations are severely cost-burdened with a rent to income ratio at or above 50%. - Areas with Mesa County whose residents face the highest risk of houselessness include central Grand Junction, Fruita, and Southeast Grand Junction/Riverside.
+- Between 2016 and 2021, the cost of living has increased at a greater rate than wages, resulting in the average rent-to-income ratio approaching the cost-burdened threshold of 30%. - Between 2016 and 2021, the percentage of occupations in Mesa County with an average rent-to-income ratio above 30% increased from 47% to 78%. - Residents working in food preparation and serving occupations are severely cost-burdened with a rent-to-income ratio at or above 50%. - Areas within Mesa County whose residents face the highest risk of houselessness include Central Grand Junction, Fruita, and Southeast Grand Junction/Riverside.